-Where is this road going – misty conditions on the Camino
+Misty conditions on the Camino

-A bit of an up hill early in the morning
+A bit of an uphill early in the morning

 On our way to Gonzar in bright sunny weather

-We were starting to see more and more buildings that almost looked like tiny little houses build on pillars or concreted on walls.
+We were starting to see more and more structures that almost looked like tiny little houses build on pillars or concreted on walls.
 We were trying to figure out what use these could have.

-We’ve seen many of these horreos in different shapes and sizes all over Galicia.
+For the next few days, we saw many of these horreos in different shapes and sizes all over Galicia.

 A typical Galician horreo

 When you think about walking 3.5km, it does not sound that far.
 But when this is the distance you need to cover at the end of a long and hot day, it can feel like forever!
-And even more so, when there’s a steep up hill to San Xulian!
+And even more so, when there’s a steep uphill to San Xulian!